Treaty of Hartford (1786): Aftermath

-In 1788 Massachusetts sold its rights to the entire six million acres (24,000 km2) to Oliver Phelps and Nathaniel Gorham for $1,000,000, payable in specie or in certain Massachusetts securities then trading at about 20 cents on the dollar, the money used to repay some of the state's debt from the Revolutionary War.
+On April 1, 1788, Massachusetts sold its rights to the entire six million acres (24,000 km2) to Oliver Phelps and Nathaniel Gorham, known as the Phelps and Gorham Purchase, for $1,000,000, payable in three equal annual installments, and payable in specie or in certain Massachusetts securities then trading at about 20 cents on the dollar, the money used to repay some of the state's debt from the Revolutionary War.
 Similar western boundary issues involving these and other states were resolved by the Northwest Ordinance passed by the Congress of the Confederation in July 1787.